22cryys56p-beep/Command_Center/Working_Notes/ACP-008_Proposal_Status_Enum_Reconciliation.md

 ---
-type: acp-proposal
+type: acp
-status: PROPOSED — not yet adopted.
-Requires Kurt's decision, ideally after GPT and Claude cross-review, per the codebase's own governing instruction that adding `archived` requires a new ACP.
+status: ACCEPTED by Kurt (2026-08-30).
+The enum change, removal of `completed`, and manual-reclassification requirement are adopted.
+Not yet implemented in code.
+One follow-on question surfaced during implementation prep — the metadata-tier requirements for `ongoing`/`archived` — remains open and is tracked separately (see the "Status" section below); it does not affect what this ACP itself decided.
 date: 2026-08-30
 source: Drafted by Claude, following the UI Architecture Specification reconciliation and direct verification of the Phase 3 Architecture Record's ACP registry and `src/data/project-record.ts`.
+Reviewed and revised across four rounds with GPT before acceptance.
 ---

 # ACP-008 — ProjectRecord.status: Reconcile Phase 3's Frozen Enum with the Phase 4 Matrix's Five-Value Vocabulary

 ## Status

-**Proposed.** Not resolved.
-Not implemented.
-This document exists to be reviewed and either accepted, revised, or rejected — the same process every prior ACP (001–007) went through, per the Phase 3 Architecture Record's own governance model.
+**Accepted** by Kurt on 2026-08-30, following four rounds of review and revision with GPT and direct code verification by Claude.
+Not yet implemented — no code has been changed.
+This ACP now governs the same way ACP-001 through 007 do.

+**One follow-on question surfaced while preparing implementation, not resolved by this ACP:** the validation-tier metadata requirements for `ongoing` and `archived` (whether they require the same milestone/progress/next_action/blockers fields as `planned`/`current`, per the tier logic in `project-record.ts`'s `VALID_STATUSES` validator).
+This does not reopen or change what this ACP decided — the enum change stands as accepted — but implementation should not proceed on the validator until that separate question is resolved.
+Tracked as a pending small extension to `CC_UI Architecture Specification v1.0.md` Section 6, not as an amendment to this document.

 ## The problem, precisely stated